RPPython/ProjectManagementSystem/README.md

 **Login to the system**

-The administrator can login to the system by entering their login username and password.
+The administrator can login to the system by entering their login:

+    * username
+    * password

 **Administrator Options**